 There is the common business definition and the tax code definition.
 The common business definition is much broader in scope and is much more inclusive than the tax definition.
 A good example of passive income is earning interest on an investment.
 The capital loaned is earning the money and not the physical involvement from the investor.
 However, in the tax code, this is referred to as portfolio income and therefore not classified as passive.

 When you hear the term ‘Passive Income’ you should immediately ask if the person is referring to the general meaning or the tax meaning.
 Most people believe they are referring to the tax meaning and they are usually mistaken.
 The following is a perfect example:

 Thus, the key is to understand the two definitions and how they differ from one another.
 In addition, you should understand the tax code’s meaning and interpretation of passive income to properly record your tax based passive income as a subset of all passive income.

 This article starts with a general summary of the two groups (tax based is a subset of all passive income) and describes how to pass the tests under the Internal Revenue Code and Regulations to classify the earnings as tax based passive income.
 Then the article will go into deeper details of broad based passive income definition.
 Once generated, the article will describe how to get that income classified as tax based passive and why you would want that form of income in your overall earnings.
 In effect, it will describe the advantages of having tax based passive income over other forms of taxable income.
 Finally, the detailed section will describe the at-risk rules and how these rules affect you.

 A common vision most people desire is earning money while doing nothing.
-I mean, you are sleeping at night and you are earning money.
+Think of sleeping at night and earning money.
 While on vacation, you are earning money.
 The most basic definition of passive income is ‘earning money with little or no participation in the process.’
 Some simple examples include: